Doctor Strange in the Multiverse of Madness: Pre-production

 The film's release was shifted again at the end of April 2020, this time to March 25, 2022, after Sony Pictures rescheduled No Way Home to the November 2021 date.
 Until then, Waldron had been writing the script expecting Multiverse of Madness to be released before No Way Home.
 He was in contact with No Way Home writers Chris McKenna and Erik Sommers throughout the writing process, and after the release date change they adjusted their respective scripts so instead of Multiverse of Madness "blowing the lid on the multiverse" it would pick up after No Way Home with Strange already having multiverse experience.
 This change had a "knock-down effect" on the rest of the script.
-There had been early plans to include Strange's new costume from Multiverse of Madness and America Chavez in No Way Home, while a brief cameo of Spider-Man was planned for Multiverse of Madness, but the pandemic ultimately prevented those plans from coming to fruition.
+There had been early plans to include Strange's new costume from Multiverse of Madness and America Chavez in No Way Home, while a brief cameo of Peter Parker / Spider-Man was planned for Multiverse of Madness, but the pandemic ultimately prevented those plans from coming to fruition.
 Raimi noted that where No Way Home saw characters from other universes enter the MCU, Multiverse of Madness features characters from the MCU entering the multiverse and exploring different universes.
 Ejiofor confirmed his involvement in June, and Xochitl Gomez joined the cast in October.
 Cumberbatch revealed that month that filming would start in London by the beginning of November, with the production not impacted by a national lockdown in England that was set for November 5 to December 2 due to increased COVID-19 cases.